 Each Friday, we take a look at activity on the fine wine market in our weekly ‘Talking Trade’ post.
 Highlights this week included:

-- Bordeaux, Burgundy, and Tuscany increased their weekly trade shares.
+- Champagne, the Rhône, Tuscany, Piedmont and the ‘others’ increased their weekly trade shares.

 Regional trade this week

 The Rhône’s trade share increased once again this week to a recent high of 7.6%.
 Its 2019 vintage led the market by value, accounting for 44.2% of trade within the region.
 Wines from Côte-Rôtie (54.6%) enjoyed the highest level of demand.